sgeevar/health-score-calculator/README.md

 2. Read topLimit from command line args
 3. Decouple the formatting for CSV from HealthSummary so that other formats can be supported in future.
+4. Improve the overall score computation with weights

 Assumptions
 -----------